 We are all members of the human family.
 Our roots lie in the distant past and history is the story of our common heritage.
 Without a strong sense of history, we cannot begin to know who we are as individuals today.
 Our goal is to instill in our students a global perspective.
 The study of history and world cultures forms the cornerstone of that process.

 With this in mind, we teach history and world culture at every age level.
 Students work with maps and begin to learn the names of the world’s continents and countries.
 Physical geography begins with the study of the foundation of the Earth, the emergence of the oceans and atmosphere and the evolution of life.
 They learn about the world’s rivers, lakes, deserts, mountain ranges and natural resources.

 Students study the emergence of the first civilizations and the universal needs of Humanity.
 In later studies the students’ focus is on early man, ancient civilizations and early Australian history.

-We want our students to be fascinated by the universe and to honestly enjoy the process of discovering its secrets and interrelationships.
+At CMS, it is our wish that students become fascinated by the universe and to honestly enjoy the process of discovering its secrets and interrelationships.
 We want them to observe, analyse, measure, classify, experiment and predict – and to do so with a sense of eager curiosity and wonder.
 The scope of our curriculum includes a sound introduction to botany, zoology, chemistry, physics, geology and astronomy.